From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Limitations Future Work

-The telemetry data extracted from Viva Insights provided valuable information on participant work patterns but did not capture a complete picture.
-Furthermore, there might have been external factors or variables, such as changes in workload, organizational structure, or personal circumstances, that may affect productivity and thus are essential to be considered.
 In light of these limitations, it is essential to approach the study's findings with caution and acknowledge that the results may not be universally applicable.
 Future research could address these limitations by employing larger and more diverse samples, extending the study duration, incorporating additional measures of productivity, and controlling for potential confounding factors.
-By doing so, researchers can continue to advance our understanding of the factors that contribute to productivity enhancement and the role of personalized productivity agents in this process.
-Finally, it's important to consider the extent to which the AI productivity agent's design was influenced by the user preferences identified in Phase 1.
+Finally, it is important to consider the extent to which the AI productivity agent's design was influenced by the user preferences identified in Phase 1.
 While there is a possibility that a closer alignment might have affected the comparative results, our design was a conscientious effort to balance user needs with technical feasibility.
 Future research could explore a more in-depth alignment of these insights, potentially offering a refined understanding of how well the AI agent meets user expectations.
 This ongoing process highlights the iterative nature of developing user-centric AI tools.